luaman/g3d-cpp/G3DOSX/OSX_README.txt

 Caveats
 -------

-The G3D libraries on OS X are still in a state of early development, and there are not yet many users.
-Consequently, you may find the OS X version of OS X less reliable than the Win32 or Linux versions.
-The use of G3D on OS X for CS 224 is even not supported and is fraught with peril.
-You've been warned.

-However, if you're really bold and daring, you really like Xcode, and you really like your Macintosh, you're welcome to try it out.

-OS X version 10.3 (Panther) is the only version where G3D is known to work to any degree.
-It is possible that G3D will work on previous versions of OS X, but I don't know if anyone has ever done it.
+Setting up G3D projects for use with Apple Xcode is rather complicated, mostly due to the weirdnesses of Xcode and Cocoa development.
+G3D applications on OS X must be Cocoa applications due to the SDL implementation.
+This document will walk you through setting up a project.

+These instructions assume that you have some basic familiarity with Xcode.
+These instructions have been designed for OS X 10.4 (Tiger) and Xcode 2.1/2.2.
+Previous versions should of Xcode should work acceptably, though we do not provide any project files or support for them.
+Project Builder might work, but hasn't been tested.
+Previous versions of Xcode have been used with G3D, though we are primarily using as up-to-date as possible versions

+If you just want to see G3D in action on the Mac, just open a demo project's *.xcodeproj file and hit, "build and run."

 Prerequisites
 -------------

 You will need:

 1.)
-OS X version 10.3 (Panther)
+OS X version 10.4 (Tiger)
 2.)
-The Developer Tools from OS X 10.3, including Xcode
+The Developer Tools from OS X 10.4, including Xcode

 3.)
-SDL Development Libraries, version 1.2.6.
+SDL Development Libraries, version 1.2.9.
 Available
     at http://www.libsdl.org/

     You will need the two files SDLMain.m and SDLMain.h